Sumter County License Hearing Guide

 Related Guides

-What Happens if You Miss the Deadline: If you fail to request a hearing within 15 days, your driver's license will be automatically suspended.
-There are very limited exceptions to this rule, so acting quickly is absolutely essential.
+What Happens if You Miss the Deadline: If you fail to request an ALR hearing within 30 days, your license will be automatically suspended.
+There are very limited exceptions to this rule, so act quickly!
+Challenging an administrative suspension requires a non-refundable $200 fee within this strict 30-day window.

 Automatic License Suspension